 Kids are praised by adults when they color within the lines.
 And no doubt, possessing the fine motor control to color within the lines is an achievement!
 But scribbling is an essential step that shouldn’t be overlooked or downplayed.
-Scribbling is essential to your child’s hand-eye coordination, fine motor control, and overall dexterity.
+Scribbling is essential to your child’s hand-eye coordination, fine motor control, and overall agility.

 Before your child learns to run, they learn to walk; before that, they learn to stand.
 Handwriting follows the same progression.

 First, your child has to learn how to grip a drawing utensil.
-Then they must learn how to apply enough force to create a mark.
+Then, they must learn how to apply enough force to create a mark.
 After that, they learn how to apply varying degrees of pressure to produce lines, scribbles, and eventually makeshift shapes.

 These steps must occur before your child can draw recognizable images, shapes, letters, and numbers.
 Scribbling is essential!
 When we stifle our children by encouraging them to stay on the paper or between the lines, we stunt their ability to develop.